ChrstphrHll/npc_gen/students/Abryia Rubrae.md

 ---
 # Abryia Rubrae
 ### Description
-- Halfling Monk from Beleriand
+- Halfling Monk from Floating Island
 - 2nd year Exploration student in Burk
 - short frizzy auburn hair that's messy, Green eyes, and Light skin
 - Is Dreamer and Scheming, and has Leadership as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes